 Building a home can be one of the stressful and complicated times of your life.
 You need to make decisions on the types of floors, kitchen splashbacks, outdoor pavers, window finishings and endless more details throughout the process.
 When it comes to making the call on whether want to install solar power or a battery storage system for your house, it sounds like it will be easier to make that decision once everything has settled down and the house is built, right?

-For example we can have best roof locations clear of roof cowls, antennas, plumbing vents and so on.
-Roof design can possibly be altered to maximise a best fit design solution for your needs.
+For example, we can have the best roof locations clear of roof cowls, antennas, plumbing vents and so on.
+The roof design can possibly be altered to maximise a best-fit design solution for your needs.

 4. Improved aesthetics

 By proper planning in the design and construction stage, we can often improve your homes street appeal.
 By being able to choose roof locations and adjust roof components or minimise unsightly interior and exterior conduits we can improve the look of your home.

 5. Utilise on-site safety equipment for safer and often more cost-effective install

 By installing solar during the build process, often the scaffold, hoists and equipment can be utilised for a safer install.
 This will often lead to cost savings if the home would require scaffold, crane hire, scissor lifts or elevated platforms if done post-construction.
 Win, win!